hennesre/jobhuntengine/company_research_framework.md

 # Fictive AI Research

 ## Overview
-Fictive builds AI-powered market research tools for enterprise teams.
-Their core product uses LLMs to analyze qualitative data at scale, replacing manual research processes. **B2B SaaS model** with annual contracts, serving Fortune 500 companies in tech, finance, and healthcare.
+Fictive is an AI-powered market research tool that uses LLMs to analyze qualitative data at scale. **B2B SaaS model** with annual contracts, serving Fortune 500 companies in tech, finance, and healthcare.
 Founded in 2021 by former Google Research scientists. **~80 employees**, based in San Francisco with remote-friendly policy.

 ## Funding & Growth
 - **Latest Round**: Series B, **$50M** led by Andreessen Horowitz (Sept 2024)